Dan Wagner: Attraqt

-In 2003, Wagner co-founded Attraqt - an e-commerce software company - with CEO Andre Brown.
-Wagner served as the company’s chairman until June 2016.
+In 2003, Wagner co-founded Attraqt – an e-commerce software company – with CEO Andre Brown.
+Wagner served as the company's chairman until June 2016.
 He took Attraqt public on AIM in August 2014. and left as chairman in 2016.

 Powa Technologies

-In 2007 he also founded Powa Technologies, an e-commerce business based on Venda Inc's small business solution, but with additional services for in-store and mobile point of sale and software for mobile payments.

 In February 2016, the Financial Times reported that the company had missed payments to staff and third parties, two years after raising substantial sums in investment.
 On 19 February 2016, Powa Technologies went into administration.

 After the collapse of Powa Technologies, a series of articles by The Financial Times and the BBC called into question several claims that had been made by Wagner during his tenure as CEO.
 Powa's self-proclaimed 2014 valuation of $2.6 billion was investigated and FT Alphaville concluded that £75 million was a more accurate figure.
 Most of the partners that Wagner claimed had signed deals with Powa were found to have instead signed non binding Letters of Intent that did not carry any obligations.
 In response to the criticism, Wagner told Business Insider in August 2016, "Regarding the LOIs, they were contracts committing the merchants to use Powa technology adhering to the terms and conditions published on the Powa website."

 In November 2016, The Daily Telegraph reported Powa's administrators were examining payments made to offshore vehicles linked to Wagner and his associates.
 In November 2016, the newspaper City A.M. reported that Wagner was to enter into legal proceedings against a former Powa directors and investors, accusing them of colluding to force the company into administration.

 In December 2017, the Times reported the High Court had dismissed Wagner's application to set aside a statutory demand for the repayment of a $2 million loan from former Powa director Ben White.
 White and Wagner subsequently settled all claims in a private agreement.